 Similarly in tourist areas where you may be distracted by the sights and therefore not prepared or unsure what to do when approached by organised groups who may be looking for vulnerable targets.

 We have experienced this in France (pickpockets rifled through my backpack but because everything of value was in my pickpocket-proof crossbody bag didn’t get anything)and Italy (scammed by a cab driver who tricked us by swapping a 20 Euro note for a 5 Euro note) and the UK is certainly no different.

 Therefore plan ahead – purchase theft-proof bags and accessories.
 Don’t carry large amounts of cash.
 Leave valuables and passports in your hotel room safe.
-And stay aware especially in train stations and around busy tourist areas.
+And stay aware especially in train stations and around busy tourist areas when visiting London.